CodingExplored/reactJS-QRScanner/README.md

 - **Simple Integration:** Easily add QR scanning to your React app.
 - **Customizable:** Adjust scan settings to fit your application's needs.

-## Installation

-To use this component, clone the repository and install dependencies:

-npm install

 ## Usage

 Import and use the component in your React application: